ethereumclassic/ethereumclassic.github.io/content/blog/2024-06-04-correcting-the-coinbase-article-about-ethereum-classic/index.md

 ETC is positioned as a potential foundational layer, or base layer or layer 1 (L1) blockchain, for future smart contract applications, or decentralized applications (DApps).

-We added that ETH seeks scalability and to secure this through the community, which is they called “Social Consensus”.
+We added that ETH seeks scalability and to secure this through the community, which they called “Social Consensus”.
 This makes ETC well positioned for highly secure applications, and Ethereum for low security but high volume applications.

 ## Section: What is the history of Ethereum Classic?